astriaorg/astria/specs/sequencer-app.md

 This document aims to specify the application logic of the sequencer chain.

-## Background and transaction types
+## Background and Transaction Types

 The sequencer chain's primary purpose is to sequence (order) data.
 This data is not executed on the sequencer chain, as it's destined for other chains (i.e.